FeanorTheElf/fheanor/examples/bgv_basics/Readme.md

 # assert!(BigIntRing::RING.is_one(&signed_gcd(BigIntRing::RING.clone_el(C_initial.base_ring().modulus()), int_cast(plaintext_modulus, BigIntRing::RING, StaticRing::<i64>::RING), BigIntRing::RING)));
 let mut rng = StdRng::from_seed([1; 32]);
 let sk = ChosenBGVParamType::gen_sk(&C_initial, &mut rng, None);
+let rk_digits = RNSGadgetVectorDigitIndices::select_digits(3, C_initial.base_ring().len());
-let digits = 2;
+let rk_params = KeySwitchKeyParams {
+    digits: &rk_digits,
+    special_modulus_factor_count: 0
+};
-let rk = ChosenBGVParamType::gen_rk(&P, &C_initial, &mut rng, &sk, digits);
+let rk = ChosenBGVParamType::gen_rk(&P, &C_initial, &mut rng, &sk, rk_params);
 ```
 To generate the keys (as well as for encryption), we require a source of randomness.
 HE-Ring is internally completely deterministic, hence it takes this source as parameter - in form of a [`rand::CryptoRng`].
-Furthermore, we have to decide on a number of "digits" to use when creating the relinearization key.
-This is a parameter that is necessary for all forms of key-switching (i.e. also Galois keys), and it refers to the number of parts an element is "decomposed into" when performing a gadget product:
- - A higher number of `digits` will make key generation and key-switching slower, but cause less (additive) noise growth.
- - A low number of `digits` will be faster, but cause higher noise growth.
-In particular, setting `digits = 1` will lead to immediate noise overflow.

-Note that the noise growth during key-switching is additive, i.e. will have a very large impact on very-low-noise ciphertexts, but a negligible impact on ciphertexts that already have a significant level of noise.
-Hence, it would be optimal to use a high value for `digits` for the first operations, and a lower value for `digits` later on - however, this might be impractical, since it would mean creating multiple keys.
+Furthermore, there are two parameters that influence performance and noise growth of key-switching:
+ - the number of "digits" used for the gadget decomposition.
+A high number will cause low noise growth, but larger key-switching keys and slower key-switching.
+ - the number of RNS factors that constitute the "special modulus".
+This should be at most the size of the largest involved digit.
+In the simplest case, this is zero (no "hybrid key switching" is used), which means that the "special ciphertext ring" is equal to the normal ciphertext ring.
+However, this will negatively affect noise growth of key-switching after the first key-switch.

 ## Encryption and Decryption